When

 another 200 lbs from the car.
 What

 about the Superformance?
-The
+Superformance

-Superformance kit is only sold through dealers as a "turnkey minus".
+kits are only sold through dealers as a "turnkey minus".

 transmission.
-It's quality is quite good, and they include many
+It's quality is quite good, and they include

 standard pieces.
 Most people have their dealer complete their

 car, and for many, it's the best choice.
-But for those who require

 the ultimate in design and quality, there's ERA.
-We use

 much more aluminum for inner panels, have more original-design

 components, and many claim our body shape is better.
-We've posted
+We've

 some more details here.